nithyapandurangan/ElevateHome/README.md

 ```
 <p>
-  Now incase if the request is a post request then teh server will first verify if it is a mac handshake,mac handshake is basically the esp sending its mac.Mac address is used to identify the existing esps and teh new esp.So when a new mac address is identified a new entry for that address is created and the number of that address is returned.If the address already exists then server simply retuns the number for the existing mac address,here each esp is identified as a room and each esp can control 4 applinances.the name of the esp is given from the room in which it is being used
+ In the case of a POST request, the server initiates a verification process to determine if it's a MAC handshake.
+The MAC handshake involves the ESP sending its MAC (Media Access Control) address.
+This address serves as a means to distinguish existing ESPs from new ones.
+When a new MAC address is detected, the server creates a new entry for that address and returns the corresponding number associated with it.

+However, if the address already exists in the server's records, the server simply returns the number linked to the existing MAC address.
+In this setup, each ESP is identified as a room, and each room's ESP can control up to four appliances.
+The ESP's name is derived from the room in which it's being utilized.
 </p>